selmen2004/thonnyTN2/README.md

 # Current Status

-The whole generation process is automated through github actions
+* The whole generation process is automated through github actions
+* file "python.version" contains python installer to be downloaded and included in distribution
+* many files are not needed and need to be removed later

 # Ideas: